canalplus/rx-player/doc/api/Track_Selection/setAudioTrack.md

 });
 ```

+This will set the audio track for any future
+[Period](../../Getting_Started/Glossary.md#period) being loaded, including in
+future and not-yet-loaded contents.

-If the current content was already playing, you can also call the
+If you want to also update the audio track of already-loaded Periods, you can
-`getAvailablePeriods` method to obtain their `id` property and update their
+also call the `getAvailablePeriods` method to obtain their `id` property and
-audio trackss right away:
+update their audio tracks right away:

 ```js
 const periods = rxPlayer.getAvailablePeriods();